 \begin{lemma} Let $t\in(0,\infty)$, $0<p<1$ and $n,j=1,2,\dots$.
 We then have

 \end{lemma} The first inequality was proved in \citep{Roo01} (formula~(29)).
 The second bound follows from formula (3.8) in \citep{DP88} and the properties of the total variation norm.
-The third relation follows from the formula of inversion.
-For the proof of other estimates, see Lemma~4 and formula~(35) from \citep{Roo00}.
+For the proof of the third estimate, see Lemma~4 from \citep{Roo00}.